YOUR EYEWEAR OPTIONS ARE NOT LIMITED TO YOUR FRAMES.

 - 60 times more impact resistant than standard plastic, exceeding FDA impact guidelines

-Polycarbonate is a material that is thinner and lighter than plastic, and also has several other benefits such as UV protection - even in clear lenses.
+Even though the material is thinner and lighter than plastic, Polycarbonate has several other benefits such as UV protection - even in clear lenses.
 Polycarbonate is shatterproof and impact resistant, providing eye safety and durability benefits.
 For this reason, polycarbonate should be the lens material of choice for anyone under 18 or concerned about eye safety.

-High-index lenses are even thinner and lighter than polycarbonate.
-All high-index lenses provide UV protection - even when the lenses are clear.
+All high-index lenses provide UV protection - even when the lenses are clear, and hey are even thinner and lighter than polycarbonate.
 There are several levels of high-index lenses and the optimal one is based on your prescription and individual preference.
 Individuals with higher prescriptions usually prefer high-index lenses because they are thinner and more attractive.
 Your optician can help you make the best selection based on your prescription and needs.
 Also, a no-glare lens treatment is highly recommended for all lenses, regardless of the material.

 If you are an eyeglasses wearer, regardless of the type of glasses you wear, you can benefit from having a no-glare lens coating.
 No-glare lenses help provide the best vision possible, and also enable you to look cosmetically attractive in your eyeglasses.
 Additional benefits include a reduction in nighttime halos and overall eyestrain.

-Photochromic lenses or Transitions automatically adjust from clear to dark when you go outdoors.
+Also known as Transitions lenses, Photochromic lenses automatically adjust from clear to dark when you go outdoors.
 These versatile lenses provide protection and glare reduction for better vision without squinting or straining of the eyes.

-Mirror coated lenses protect your eyes from glare by reflecting light away from your eyes.
+These lenses are coated to protect your eyes from glare by reflecting light away from your eyes.
 They are available in a wide variety of fashion colors.